Mikhail-Mks/Energy_data/README.md

 * Norway has a significantly higher share of electricity in its energy mix compared to other leading countries.
 * Russia stands out as an outlier in terms of its natural gas production.
 * China's domestic consumption of coal and lignite is significantly higher than that of the United States.

+Power BI dashboard is also created for visualizing  data.
+The dashboard includes interactive charts and graphs that allow for deeper exploration of the data:

 ### Dataset source: